 How many of us have actually sat down to do a personal inventory of what our boundaries are and then made them super clear to the people in our lives?

-Too often, this is something we attempt to do after we’ve been feeling used, abused, and like a doormat for what seems like eons.
+Too often, this is something we attempt to do after we’ve been feeling used, abused, and like a doormat.

 I asked our readers how they knew they needed better boundaries and which types of boundaries are most important to have and this is a summary of their advice.